AdobeDocs/genstudio.en/help/user-guide/insights/assets.md

 An _asset_ is an image, video, text, or other creative content approved for use in your marketing initiatives.

-Select an asset and view the total asset performance, a list of experiences that use the asset, and attributes associated with the asset.
-In the details view, you can view metrics based on experiences that use the asset within a specified date range.
+In the asset details view, you can see which experiences use the selected asset.
+Details include total asset performance, user-defined attributes, and AI-detected features associated with the asset.

 ![Asset details](/help/assets/insights-asset-details.png){zoomable="yes"}